 Training for Foothold International, Taveta Kenya

 Foothold International works in Taveta, Kenya where people are using river water for their daily needs.
-They approached ACI in search of possible solutions which resulted in 6 day training.
-ACI Staff, John and Benson, set up the training for 6 of Foothod colleagues, including the local Health representative.
+They approached ACK in search of possible solutions which resulted in 6 day training.
+ACK Staff, John and Benson, set up the training for 6 of Foothod colleagues, including the local Health representative.
 Foothold now builds and installs their own filters for the people of Taveta,

 Training for FHG, Kenya / Uganda